Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 3. Here is a quick overview of both workflows.
 If you are interested, you can review the workflow code to get into more details.

-    a. **Contoso-traders-provisioning-deployment:**  This workflow provisions Azure resources used for hosting the application and deploys the application and initial data to the provisioned resources.
+    a. **Gravy-traders-provisioning-deployment:**  This workflow provisions Azure resources used for hosting the application and deploys the application and initial data to the provisioned resources.

      It includes everything needed to get the application up and running in an Azure Environment.

       ![image](media/provision.png)

-    b. **contoso-traders-load-testing:** This workflow runs a load testing against the ContosoTraders application using Azure Load Testing.
+    b. **Gravy-traders-load-testing:** This workflow runs a load testing against the GravyTraders application using Azure Load Testing.

       ![image](media/ct5.png)